|

 Human caused barriers to fish passage include road/stream intersections, pipeline or other infrastructure crossings, erosion control/flood control structures (rip-rap, concrete channels, etc), and dams which block or delay upstream migration.
 These barriers impact both adult and juvenile fish by preventing full use of available habitat or by altering habitat or hydraulic conditions.
 Numerous road/stream crossings often cross multiple road ownerships within a watershed.
 Aside from making habitat inaccessible, passage impediments and delays in migration can cause injury or death to adult and juvenile fish attempting to migrate upstream.

 The Five Counties Program has aggressively targeted Migration Barrier Removal on County Roads as one of its top priorities since 1998.
 Through the Five Counties Migration Barrier Inventory, consulting biologist Ross Taylor identified stream crossings on County Roads that prevent or impede the upstream migration of salmonid species.
 These barriers were prioritized in our Migration Barrier Ranking Matrix, which has driven the implementation stage of the program for several years.
-As our Migration Barrier Removal Progress Matrix indicates, the program has completed 60 migration barrier improvement projects, restoring access to over 140 miles of habitat.
-An additional six fish passage improvement projects are planned for 2011 and 2012 that will improve access to approximately 7.6 miles of habitat.
-Refer to the Project Gallery page for select project photos.
+As our Migration Barrier Removal Progress Matrix indicates, the program has completed 65 migration barrier improvement projects, restoring access to over 146 miles of habitat.
+Refer to the Project Gallery page for select project photos and to this current map for locations of existing and completed barrier projects.

 Summary by County